Game-Dev-Project-D-A-Y/Ex3-SpaceShip/README.md

   Link to scripts:
   * [KeyboardSpawnerWithDelay](https://github.com/Game-Dev-Project-D-A-Y/Ex3-Spaceship/blob/master/Assets/Scripts/2-spawners/KeyboardSpawnerWithDelay.cs)

-### Extra Feature - Special Bomb eliminates all enemies around
+### Extra Feature - Special Bomb eliminates all enemies around :bomb:
 We added a script - **[SpawnByScore](https://github.com/Game-Dev-Project-D-A-Y/Ex3-Spaceship/blob/master/Assets/Scripts/2-spawners/SpawnByScore.cs)** which will reveal a special bomb every N amount of enemy kills (N may be changed by Inspector).
 We added the prefab **"Bomb"** which will be cloned every time it will be called by it's spawner.
 To eliminate all the enemies around the screen, we've created the [DestroyAllObjectsOnTrigger](https://github.com/Game-Dev-Project-D-A-Y/Ex3-Spaceship/blob/master/Assets/Scripts/3-collisions/DestroyAllObjectsOnTrigger.cs) which basically destroyes all the enemies around.